The Python Console is a quick way to execute commands,

 What you see is the result of auto completion listing.

 In the above listing all are module attributed names,

 but if you see any name end with

 We will make use of this a lot to help our learning the API faster.

 Now that you got a hang of this, lets proceed to investigate some of modules in

 Before Tinkering with the Modules¶

-If you look at the 3D View in the default Blender scene, you will notice three objects: Cube, Lamp and Camera.
+If you look at the 3D Viewport in the default Blender scene, you will notice three objects: Cube, Light and Camera.